cwickham/genentech-build-tidy-tools/notes/README.md

-This folder is a placeholder for the code that gets written by Hadley and Charlotte during the workshop.
+This folder is a placeholder for the code that gets written by Charlotte and Sara during the workshop.